modelscope/data-juicer/README.md

 ## References
-If you find Data-Juicer useful for your research or development, please kindly cite the following [paper](https://arxiv.org/abs/2309.02033).
+If you find Data-Juicer useful for your research or development, please kindly cite the following works, [1.0paper](https://arxiv.org/abs/2309.02033), [2.0paper](https://arxiv.org/abs/2501.14755).
 ```
-@inproceedings{chen2024datajuicer,
+@inproceedings{djv1,
   title={Data-Juicer: A One-Stop Data Processing System for Large Language Models},
   author={Daoyuan Chen and Yilun Huang and Zhijian Ma and Hesen Chen and Xuchen Pan and Ce Ge and Dawei Gao and Yuexiang Xie and Zhaoyang Liu and Jinyang Gao and Yaliang Li and Bolin Ding and Jingren Zhou},
   booktitle={International Conference on Management of Data},
+  year={2024}
+}

+@article{djv2,
+  title={Data-Juicer 2.0: Cloud-Scale Adaptive Data Processing for Foundation Models},
+  author={Chen, Daoyuan and Huang, Yilun and Pan, Xuchen and Jiang, Nana and Wang, Haibin and Ge, Ce and Chen, Yushuo and Zhang, Wenhao and Ma, Zhijian and Zhang, Yilei and Huang, Jun and Lin, Wei and Li, Yaliang and Ding, Bolin and Zhou, Jingren},
+  journal={arXiv preprint arXiv:2501.14755},
   year={2024}
 }
 ```